 What if I Tear a Muscle?

 If you feel any sharp pain or severe cramping during an exercise, advise your physical therapist immediately so that they can assist you.
 If you are not at treatment when it happens, it is important to take steps to minimize the damage.
 The best way to do this is through the R.I.C.E. method.
 Note that this is only a temporary approach to reduce the immediate pain of an injury and should be used short-term (2-4 hours after injury).

-- Rest: Immediately stop whatever exercise you were doing and try to rest the muscle in question.
+- Rest: Immediately stop whatever exercise you are doing and try to rest the muscle in question.
 Putting extra strain on it will only make the swelling worse, which is what you’re looking to minimize.
 The swelling is the result of mild internal bleeding, which will start the body’s repair process and form scar tissue.

 - Ice: You’ll want to apply ice to the area as soon as you can.
 While a bag of crushed ice is best, an ice block, commercial ice pack, or bag of frozen peas will do in a pinch.
 Even soaking the joint in or running it under cold tap water is better than nothing if you don’t have access to ice.
 This will help reduce swelling by slowing the flow of blood to the affected area.

 - Compress: Compress the affected area to help keep swelling down.
 Using a compression band is ideal, but tying a bandage or towel tightly around the area will do just fine.

 - Elevate: Elevate the affected area above your heart (consider laying down if you injure your legs).
 This will slow the blood flow to the affected area, reducing swelling.